 The maypole, shown in the banner is the symbol of May Day from its origins as a pagan festival.
-In this workshop, we will be stitching ribbons with messages of support for key workers.
+In this workshop, we stitched ribbons with messages of support for key workers.
 The ribbons can be tied onto trees and bushes to spread those messages of support in public places for all to see.
 Prepare

-If you have time before the online workshop you might want to: - Consider what message you want to stitch onto your ribbon. - Use the links below to find out more about May Day, the experience of key workers, the stitching technique in this activity and the displays at the museum that inspired this activity.
-Read about May Day - What is May Day? - Read and watch about May bush tradition in Ireland - Read the Guardian 2009 article, May Day is not about maypoles the history of international workers' day Key Workers - Find out about the Key Worker poster designed by Craig Oldham in April 2020 - Read the Centre for Progressive Policy report on key workers - Read PHM's blog post by researcher Dr Shirin Hirsch From 'unskilled' to 'essential' | histories of migrant workers in PHM's collection Watch the No-knot stitching techniques Read Textile Artist Seleena Laverne Daye's blog post about the significance of banners in the fight for change and what visitors can expect from the new 2022 Banner Exhibition Materials
+To prepare before making your ribbons you might want to:

+- Consider what message you want to stitch onto your ribbon. - Use the links below to find out more about May Day, the experience of key workers, the stitching technique in this activity and the displays at the museum that inspired this activity.
+Read about May Day - Read PHM's blog post by researcher Dr Shirin Hirsch May Day: A People's Holiday - Listen to Shirin discussing May Day Rituals with BBC Radio 3 Free Thinking Presenter Matthew Sweet, on BBC Radio Sounds. - Read and watch about May bush tradition in Ireland - Read the Guardian 2009 article, May Day is not about maypoles the history of international workers' day Key Workers - Find out about the Key Worker poster designed by Craig Oldham in April 2020 - Read the Centre for Progressive Policy report on key workers - Read PHM's blog post by researcher Dr Shirin Hirsch From 'unskilled' to 'essential' | histories of migrant workers in PHM's collection Watch the No-knot stitching techniques Read Textile Artist Seleena Laverne Daye's blog post about the significance of banners in the fight for change and what visitors can expect from the new 2022 Banner Exhibition Materials

-Gather some materials from around your home.
-You will need:
+Materials you will need:

 - Embroidery threads and needle

 - Scissors

 - Pen for marking on fabric

 - Ribbons (or strips of fabric) around 50 100cm in length